Have you ever heard of batch cooking?

-For instance, if you have a family of four eating spaghetti Bolognese for dinner, then you can make some extra portions to freeze or for lunches for the next day.
-Some people will factor in time during the week (or weekend) to make extra meals to have ready to go in the fridge or in the freezer.
+Some people will factor in time during the week to make extra meals.
+This is to have meals ready to go in the fridge or the freezer anytime you want.
 These can then be used as quick meals on busier days.

 Others may just make a bigger pot on the day.
-Batch cooking is very flexible and that’s the point!
-You can also just prepare vegetables or cook some extra sides, such as potatoes or rice, to save you time on preparation.
+Batch cooking is very flexible, and that’s the point!
+You can also prepare vegetables or cook some extra sides, such as potatoes or rice, to save you time on preparation.

-It can take some know-how and a little bit of planning, but once you get the hang of it you can save on both your groceries and energy bills!
+It can take some know-how and a little bit of planning.
+Once you get the hang of it, you can save on both your groceries and energy bills!

 Why would I batch cook?

-If your household is busy throughout the week, you rely on takeaways or you have picky eaters, it can be very convenient to have meals ready to go.
-When you have picky eaters in the house, you might find you’re cooking one or two different meals every day.
+If your household is busy throughout the week, you rely on takeaways, or you have picky eaters, it can be very convenient to have meals ready that just need to be reheated/thrown in the oven.
+When you have picky eaters in the house, you might find you’re cooking one or two different meals every mealtime.
 Having one of those meals prepared beforehand can be a lifesaver.

-Safefood has a great library of recipes specifically for batch cooking, some you’ll know and others might be new to you.
+Safefood has a great library of recipes specifically for batch cooking.
+Some you’ll know, and others might be new to you.
 Soup is the perfect example of batch cooking.
-When using up vegetables, you might end up with a lot more than you expected, which is perfect for freezing or saving in the fridge for lunchtime.
+When using up vegetables, you might end up with a lot more than you expected, perfect for freezing or saving in the fridge for lunchtime.
 Pasta is another great example of something you can prepare ahead of time.
 Think lasagna and pasta salads for lunches!
 Pasta freezes and reheats really well, so it’s a good all-rounder for batch cooking.